DasPinguinHD/msfvenom/README.md

 # Bugs or suggestions
 Please make sure to report a bug in the issues section.
 You can also suggest things there.

+Tip:
+If you customize the badchars.txt file, you can edit your payload's bad chars.